 Guests can anticipate an innovative evolving menu with dishes such as sunchoke raviolo with morel mushrooms and Périgord truffle, and savory crab-fat doughnuts topped with Maine uni and Lardo.
 Through both the nostalgia-evoking dishes and the leafy, earth-toned decor, Hiraya celebrates the beauty and history of the Philippines.

-The restaurant offers a seven-course tasting menu for $145 per person, and an optional wine pairing for $75 per person.
-The tasting menu also includes a surprise gift!
+The restaurant offers a seven-course Chef’s Counter menu for $165 per person, and an optional wine pairing for $65 per person, as well as a five-course tasting menu for $115 with a $45 beverage pairing.
+Guests can also opt for the $75 three-course Salo-Salo menu.

-Hiraya Cafe will continue to operate normally, serving breakfast and lunch from 8:00 am to 3:00 pm and a laid-back dinner menu from 5:00 pm to 9:00 pm on Tuesday through Sunday.
+Hiraya Cafe is open daily, serving breakfast and lunch from 8 am to 3 pm and all-day menu until 9 pm on Wednesday through Sunday.

 For more information, visit Hiraya’s website.